awsdocs/aws-snowball-developer-guide/doc_source/using-client.md

 When you read and write data to the AWS Snowball Edge appliance, you use the Amazon S3 Adapter for Snowball or the file interface\.

 **Note**
 In January 2018, there was a feature update for clusters, making them leaderless\.
 The cluster update is backward\-compatible with older clusters\.
-However, if you're looking for documentation for the original Snowball client for Snowball Edge, see [Download and Install the Snowball Client](old-using-client.md#old-download-client)\.
+However, if you're looking for documentation for the original Snowball client for Snowball Edge, see [Using the Snowball Client](old-using-client.md) in the Appendices\.

 ## Download and Install the Snowball Client<a name="download-client"></a>